atg154/discord-voicechat-moderator-bot/README.md

 <br>
 <br>
  ```
-/stop_recording [stop]
+/stop
 ```
-Disconnects the bot from the voice channel that it is in.
-The stop parameter is optional and should not be used for expected functionality.
+Stops recording and disconnects the bot from the voice channel that it is in.